ak7shy/Tomato-Dieses-Detection/README.md

 # Tomato-Dieses-Detection
-The Tomato Disease Detection Project is an innovative application of machine learning and computer vision techniques to address the challenges faced by farmers in identifying diseases in tomato plants.
+Project Overview
+This repository contains the code and resources for a Tomato Disease Detection system implemented using Convolutional Neural Networks (CNN) with the VGG-16 architecture.
+The purpose of this project is to accurately classify and identify diseases in tomato plants by analyzing images of their leaves.